 Once the course is started No refunds will be issued.

 Allowances will be given to reschedule for a later date due to family emergencies, job emergencies, and illness while attending the course, but you will have 3 months to complete the course, instead of two years.
 The idea is to get this completed now instead delaying it for another 12-24 months.
 The FAA states that once you take your first written test you have 2 years to get you’re A&P test completed.

 After passing your Airframe or Powerplant exam you will be issued a Temporary Airframe & Powerplant Mechanical Certificate from your A&P examiner.
-This temporary certificate is good for 120 days.
-This allows the paperwork to be routed to the FAA in Oklahoma City, OK, where it is processed and in turn they will send you your FAA Mechanic Certification.
+This temporary certificate is good for 120 days until your plastic license arrives in the mail.